 Taskade is another unified workspace app that allows you to write notes, create and track tasks, and generate project boards.
 You can also chat and video conference on a page to collaborate in real-time.

 Workflow is a tool meant to help you automate repetitive or common tasks on your iOS devices.
 Think of it as creating shortcuts for things you often do—so when you go for a run, you can run the workflow to turn on Do Not Disturb and start your “Running” playlist on your favorite music app.

 Astro was an email app that optimized email responses and workflows through AI.
 The tool was purchased by Slack and absorbed into the app, so it’s no longer available.
 Alternatives to Astro include tools like Notion, but it seems like many companies are abandoning email productivity apps in general (RIP to apps like Astro, Google’s Inbox, and Newton).
 If you’re on the hunt for a new email client, try Titan Mail, which is built for small businesses looking to brand themselves professionally.

 Instant is a daily activity monitor that automatically tracks your sleep, fitness, and phone usage across different apps.
 The twist is that their AI-enabled coach reviews the data to give you insights on your sleep or exercise patterns.

 What keeps you productive?

-These are the most upvoted apps on Product Hunt, but there’s dozens of other productivity apps out there.
-Are your favorites listed here, and if not, which ones should we know about?
+These are the most upvoted apps on Product Hunt, but there are dozens of other productivity apps out there.
+Are your favourites listed here, and if not, which ones should we know about?
 Hit us up on social to share your comments.